johnsontr/gpd/README.md

 ### 1.1.3 _[gmm_mean, gmm_mean_var, cred95] = ame(hyp, meanfunc, covfunc, X, y, Xs)_

+The function `ame()` calculates _average marginal effects_ for all explanatory variables with respect to a set of test points.
 Calls `pme(hyp, meanfunc, covfunc, X, y, Xs)` to generate summary statistics across the test inputs using general method of moments.
 When _Xs_ is omitted from the function call, then the function assumes that marginal effect calculations are made with respect to the training inputs (i.e., _Xs = X_).

 **Inputs**:
 * _hyp_ - Model hyperparameters learned from the parent gpml model